Nimaoth/Nev/docs/workspaces.md

 To add directories to you're workspace you can either edit the session file or use the virtual file system explorer (see below).<br>
 When you add a directory to your workspace then it will be mounted in the VFS under a prefix like `ws5://` (each directory has a distinct number).

-**If you edit a session file while you have that session open then your changes will be override when you close Nev**
+**If you edit a session file while you have that session open then your changes will be overriden when you close Nev**

 Here is an example from a session file.
 You can add directories to "additionalPaths":
 ```json